Rachel

 Erica – USA

 My Embody Project shoot came up quickly, and I didn’t have much time to prepare, mentally or physically.
 I felt a little nervous about it beforehand.
-I wondered how Rian was going to capture me in the photos, and I wondered how my thoughts would come across in the interview.
+I wondered how I was going to be captured in the photos, and I wondered how my thoughts would come across in the interview.
 The idea was to shoot me editing Embody Project images on my computer, working the way I do every day.
 Turns out I found it easy to be photographed naked while engaged with my work.
-I almost forgot about Rian and the camera a few times as I sang along with my favorite songs.
+I almost forgot about the camera a few times as I sang along with my favorite songs.
 I definitely forgot to think about my body, my nakedness, and that was a surprise.
 After the shoot, I found myself feeling grateful, grounded, energized, and open.

 My lifelong struggle to accept my body as valuable and beautiful, with all its “flaws,” in our idealized culture, has taken me to the very depth of my shadow and to the razor’s edge of my capacity to grow.
 Through the years it’s carried a lot of weight inside me.
 But I’m thankful for all the mineshafts and mirrors along the way — which have shown me my “beauty,” my “ugly,” and everything in between — because each one has forced me, by baby steps and giant leaps, to question my assumption that the reflections were true.
 I’ve come to see that all reflections are relative truths: when someone finds me beautiful it is not about me but them; their thoughts, their opinions, their preferences.
 For every person who finds me attractive there is another who will find flaws.
 I’m still me, but the reflection constantly changes.